usgs/geomag-algorithms/docs/XYZ.md

 The library internally represents data gaps as NaN, and factories convert to this where possible.

-Note: In the algorithm, all channels are uppercase.
-We use context (ie obs vs. mag), to differentiate between h,e and HD.
-This mirrors the various data formats, (ie IAGA2002, etc).

 # Practical Considerations

 ## Magnetic Intensity Units